IBM-Bluemix-Docs/hypersecure-dbaas/index.md

 ### mongo shell

-<p>The HyperSecure DBaaS dashboard provides the necessary information to connect to a database.
+<p>The Hyper Protect DBaaS dashboard provides the necessary information to connect to a database.
 <ol>
-<li>You can run the mongo shell command that is provided at the HyperSecure DBaaS dashboard.
+<li>You can run the mongo shell command that is provided at the Hyper Protect DBaaS dashboard.
 Click on the icon next to the command to copy it to your clipboard.</li>
 <li>If the secure data connection fails with an SSL error, specify the obtained CA file to validate the server certificate.
 Add the parameter **--sslCAfile** to indicate the CA file.</li>
 </ol>
 <b>Example:</b>